-Reading Assignments
+Reading and Participation Assignments

-It is expected that you read the assigned chapter readings before submitting assignments and exams.
+It is expected that you read the assigned chapter readings before coming to class.
+This will help class discussion and activities.
 If it is clear to me that students are not completing their reading assignments, I reserve the right to alter the syllabus to add pop quizzes into your final grade.
 Therefore, it is in your best interest to read and be ready to apply your knowledge in class and in the assignments.
-Assigned readings are listed in the schedule under the Course Schedule tab in Blackboard.
+Assigned readings are listed in the schedule under the Course Schedule link in Blackboard.
+Participation points will be accumulated throughout the semester in the form of quizzes, discussion questions, a meme assignment, or in-class activity.

-Application Assessments
+Application Assignments